-Secondly, you had umbilical transposition that moved your "new" umbilical exit site only a couple of inches up, leaving your "old" umbilical site as a vertical scar halfway between your present umbilical exit site and your suprapubic tummy tuck scar, the latter not even visible because of the significant residual excess and loose skin overhanging your pubic area.
+Secondly, your frontal photo shows a vertical scar below your (present post-op) umbilicus, showing you had umbilical transposition that moved your "new" umbilical exit site only a couple of inches up, when far more skin removal would have been preferable.
+This left not only way too much excess skin, but your "old" umbilical site as an (unnecessary, if it had been done properly) vertical scar halfway between your present umbilical exit site and your suprapubic tummy tuck scar.
+Your "new" tummy tuck scar is not even visible because of the significant residual excess and loose skin overhanging your pubic area.

-Furthermore, the lack of visible scars on either side view photo shows you had an extremely short horizontal incision, when the amount of excess skin present pre-operatively absolutely mandated what I call an extended abdominoplasty, or even a full circumferential beltlift procedure.
+Furthermore, the lack of visible scars on either side view photo shows you had an extremely short horizontal incision, when the amount of excess skin present pre-operatively absolutely mandated an extended abdominoplasty, or even a full circumferential beltlift procedure.

 I don't need to see pre-operative photos to know you had significant loose hanging abdominal skin after a 121 pound weight loss, and that what obviously was a short transverse elliptical skin excision was inadequate--woefully so!